thomashuss/cpterm/README.md

 The server's response will be one of the following:

-- **Tab-separated columns**
+- **Lines of tab-separated values**
-  - Each column is a path to a text file.
+  - Each value is a path to a text file.
+  - Each line may have a different number of values.
-  - **3 columns**: input, output, expected
+  - **3 values**: input, output, expected
-  - **2 columns**: error, input
+  - **2 values**: error, input
-  - **1 column**: error
+  - **1 value**: error
 - **`timed out`**
   - The action was attempted, but the scraper didn't send a meaningful response within 1 minute.
 - **Blank**
   - Something went wrong, or no test cases were provided.
-LeetCode doesn't show any test cases when _submitting_ a problem which passed all hidden test cases.
+For example, LeetCode doesn't show any test cases when _submitting_ a problem which passed all hidden test cases.